Black Hole Assault: Gameplay

-In Single Player Mode, players fight eight different Akirovian giant robots in eight levels spanning throughout the Solar System using one of two C.A.M.'s, either the Cyquest or the Orion.
+In single-player mode, players fight eight different Akirovian giant robots in eight levels spanning throughout the Solar System using one of two C.A.M.'s, either the Cyquest or the Orion.
 Each battle between the player and enemy takes place over one round, and the player only has five continues should they lose a single match.
 Each battle is timed, and once the timer runs out the player's C.A.M. would self-destruct.

 The combat is similar to Heavy Nova: the player's C.A.M. has an energy level that depletes with every sustained hit.
 However, the energy level rapidly grows back once the player stops moving and energy level depletion would not result in an inability to move.
 However, using the C.A.M.'s special attacks or abilities drains the robot's energy level.
 A unique feature to the game's combat is the Field Trap, an option that allows the player and enemy to be affected by atmospheric conditions in each level; elements such as gravity, fire and ice, when the Field Trap option is on, can slow or stall player/enemy movement.

-The story of Black Hole Assault is told through animated Anime cutscenes complete with voice acting and the game's main score/final boss theme mostly to introduce new enemies and their attacks.
+The story of Black Hole Assault is told through animated cutscenes, complete with voice acting and the game's main score/final boss theme, mostly to introduce new enemies and their attacks.

+Reception

 The game received harsh criticism, with Mega saying it was "pure unadulterated tedium".